EktaMehra/Indian-Geography-Quiz/README.md

 ## Testing

-Comprehensive testing has been conducted to ensure that all features of the Indian Geography Quiz work as intended and provide a smooth and intuitive user experience.
+Comprehensive testing has been conducted to ensure that all features and buttons of the Indian Geography Quiz work as intended and provide a smooth and intuitive user experience.
 The quiz has been tested across various browsers and screen sizes to guarantee compatibility and responsiveness.

 ## Validator Testing